Nicole-LijuanChen/NYC-Airbnb-Rental-Prices-Prediction/README.md

 - Drop outliers
     - price:
         The mean of price is 152.72, but the max price is 10000 that is not a reasonal price for me.
-        There are just less than 0.5% listing's price is greater than $1,000.
+        There are just less than 0.5% listing price is greater than $1,000.
         #### Drop the rows whose price is greater than 1000 and equal to 0

     - minimum_nights: